 Lecture on Ethics

 This digital edition is based on Ludwig Wittgenstein.
-"A Lecture on Ethics."
+“A Lecture on Ethics.”
 The Philosophical Review, vol. 74, no. 1, Jan.
 1965, pp. 3–12.
-This original-language text is in the public domain in its country of origin and other countries and areas where the copyright term is the author's life plus 70 years or fewer.
+This original-language text is not in the public domain in its country of origin (the United States of America) but it was released by the copyright holders under ; it is in the public domain in countries and areas where the copyright term is the author's life plus 70 years or fewer.